 My team and I had identified that the business had entered Covid-19 like an overweight Labrador, and were fast coming out like a lean Whippet, so it had its benefits.
 You learn what you can live without, and those things that are truly necessary.
 We became adept at reducing expenses and inventing new products to suit a virtually-connected world.

 During this time I was dating in order to attempt to move forward and let me tell you dating is not what it was when I last dated some 13 years prior!
 If you’re single, or dating as you read this, you have my sympathy there.
 It’s exhausting and time consuming and a scene full of time-wasters.
 Apps like Tinder focus almost entirely on looks and make it much more difficult to gauge the real person.
-It was so exhausting and uneventful that I made one last swipe, vowing to delete the app as I did so.
-To my absolute surprise, having swiped punching way above my league, it was a match.
 Dating is not something I enjoy.
 Until you meet the person you believe is the one.
 Which is what happened to me.
-Not at all like the other people I’d dated or had relationships with in the past, I fell hard and fast.
+I fell hard and fast.
 We both did.
 At the time it was the only positive thing happening in my life.
 The person wouldn’t know at the time, but they caused me a lot of anxiety, which somewhat ironically given that some of that anxiety was around being self conscious about my weight loss, caused yet more weight loss!

 Around this time my eldest dog, Zeus; my wingman of 13 years, was dying.
 His wonderful vet, Mark, had helped manage his monthly, then weekly deterioration, but now it was a daily count down.
 We said goodbye in the most beautiful way, and I wrote about just how powerful and emotional that was for all of us.
 Zeus was incredibly special.
 I mourned – and still do – for his loss.
 But we spent a lot of time reflecting on just how special he was.
 Everyone who met Zeus, including my family and team, all shed a tear when he went.
 His passing taught me that everything living brings something to our lives but that death is an inevitable part of living.
 From the day we are born, we are on a journey to death.
 It’s not morbid – it’s true.
 Yet, we shy away from that fact.
 We hide from it and pretend it isn’t so.
 Then that when it, inevitably, happens we are taken aback by grief.
 Zeus taught me just how important it is to love and live every single day.
 I’ve become much more emotionally connected, and, I dare say reflective and pensive, since losing him.
 There’s much more that’s important in life than replying to an email after hours, or scheduling a call at the last minute because someone has poor time management.